sst/guide/_chapters/secure-the-apis.md

 ### Testing Locally

-If you recall back in the chapters where we first [created our API endpoints]({% link _chapters/add-a-create-note-api.md %}), we were using a set of mock events to test our Lambda functions.
+If you recall the chapters where we first [created our API endpoints]({% link _chapters/add-a-create-note-api.md %}), we were using a set of mock events to test our Lambda functions.
 We stored these in the `mocks/` directory.

 For example, the `create-event.json` looks like this.